CarexNigra/event-collector/README.md

 # NOTES
 1. Sometimes we need to re-create .venv.
+For example, if you restructure project and move files and folders around.
 For this you should only run `make install`
+2. See the content of temp file `ls -la /tmp/`